How Louisiana at Large Does Mardi Gras

 Lake Charles

-On the far west end of the state, you'll find Lake Charles enjoying the carnival season.
-This family-friendly Mardi Gras celebration includes over 60 krewes participating in their Krewe of Krewes Parade on Fat Tuesday.
-In addition, be sure to check out how local restaurants and bakeries embrace the season.
+On the far west end of the state, you'll find Lake Charles enjoying the Carnival season.
+This family-friendly Mardi Gras celebration includes more than 60 krewes participating in their Krewe of Krewes Parade.
+In addition, be sure to check out how local restaurants and bakeries embrace the season — with plenty of king cake!

-No matter what your favorite part of Carnival is or your past experience, there's something for everyone across greater Louisiana.
-Enjoy it like a local with great food and entertainment.
-Come experience the most authentic and diverse Mardi Gras you never knew existed.
+No matter what your favorite part of Carnival is, there's something for everyone across Louisiana.
+Come experience the Mardi Gras you never knew existed — authentic, diverse and just pure fun!